g4m817/llm-attention-head-instability/README.md

 # Inter-Head Instability: A Signal of Attention Disagreement in LLMs

 > DISCLAIMER: This is exploratory work.
-I am not an ML engineer, I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
-These experiments may be wrong or incomplete, but I wanted to document them so others, especially researchers, can validate, refine, or discard.
-If I've misstated something, please tell me via an issue so I can correct it!
+I’m a security engineer, not an ML researcher, and I noticed this signal while experimenting with prompt injection defenses.
+The experiments and graphs here may contain errors or oversights, I relied heavily on automation and have not fully verified all outputs.
+Treat these results as preliminary; they may be wrong, incomplete, or misleading.
+My goal is simply to document observations so others, especially researchers and academics, can validate, refine, or discard them.
+If you spot mistakes or misinterpretations, please open an issue so I can correct them.

 This repo contains exploratory experiments showing that **attention heads often disagree when faced with adversarial input**, and that this may provide a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.